 4. GROUNDWATER RECHARGE PROSPECTS OF THE STUDY AREA

-The groundwater recharge potential of the area is defined by identifying GWR hotspots such as areas with high vertical transmissivity (corresponding to high transverse resistance values); high permeability of bedrocks (corresponding to low longitudinal conductance); composition and texture of geo-materials (presence of clays indicated by longitudinal conductance); high secondary porosity, high fault and lineaments frequency and precedence of preferential pathways for fluid percolation (corresponding to high anisotropy values and low reflection coefficient values); high regolith resistivity (100 – 400 Ωm) corresponding to sands and lateritic sands; thick regolith (corresponding to high depths to bedrock) and favourable geomorphology (corresponding to gentle slopes and flat topography).
+The groundwater recharge potential of the area is defined by identifying GWR hotspots such as areas with high vertical transmissivity (corresponding to high transverse resistance values); high permeability of bedrocks (corresponding to low longitudinal conductance); composition and texture of geo-materials (presence of clays indicated by longitudinal conductance); high secondary porosity, high fault and lineaments frequency and precedence of preferential pathways for fluid percolation (corresponding to high anisotropy values and low reflection coefficient values); high regolith resistivity (100 – 400 Ωm) corresponding to sands and lateritic sands; thick regolith (corresponding to high depths to bedrock) and favorable geomorphology (corresponding to gentle slopes and flat topography).

 4.1 Southeastern, Eastern, and Central Regions